keithscubemate/ajone239.github.io/_posts/2025-06-28-ai-and-washing-machines.md

     Moreover, I had an obsession with doing it right.
     The hope being that I would learn the lesson the teacher was teaching.
 )
-Imagine the deal, for 30 minutes of prompting and editing you can get a good if not great grade and have wayy more time to go do what a person in school really wants to do--not be in school.
+Imagine the deal, for 30 minutes of prompting and editing you can get a good if not great grade and have wayy more time to go do what a person in school really wants to do -- not be in school.
 I would like to entreat upon you 2 reasons why this is a bad deal.

 First, let's look the tasks and outputs at hand.